AlexGo07/portofolio/README.md

-# My Portfolio Website
+# Your Name - Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-This website is designed to showcase your projects, skills, and contact information in a clean and professional manner.
+This website is designed to showcase my projects, skills, and contact information in a clean and professional manner.

 ## Features